-Target Number of Indicators

-Targets / objectives are being achieved.
-26

-Targets have not been achieved or poor performance, but no concerns over implementation of policy / objectives - see below for a summary of the issues.
-5

-Housing Land Availability - Welsh Government Indicator (Indicator 21)

-The Authority is required to demonstrate a five year effectively available housing land supply.
-The 2011 study concludes that the National Park has a 3.8 year land supply.
-In order to address this shortfall the National Park Authority is carrying out several actions including approvals of planning applications, investigating the issues surrounding delivering sites, meeting with housing associations.
-The outcomes of these actions will require consideration in future studies and the next Local Development Plan monitoring report.

-Affordable housing delivery and general market housing completions - Welsh Government Indicator (Indicator 22)

-The annual average completion rate has been in decline in recent years.
+Target Number of Indicators Targets / objectives are being achieved.
+26 Targets have not been achieved or poor 5 performance, but no concerns over implementation of policy / objectives - see below for a summary of the issues.
+Housing Land Availability - Welsh Gove rnment Indicator (Indicator 21) The Authority is required to demonstrate a The 2011 study concludes that the Natio address this shortfall the National Park A approvals of planning applications, inves meeting with housing associations.
+The o in future studies and the next Local Develo nal Park has a 3.8 year land su Authority is carrying out several a stigating the issues surrounding utcomes of these actions will requ pment Plan monitoring report. pply.
+In order to actions including delivering sites, ire consideration Affordable housing delivery and ger Government Indicator (Indicator 22) neral market housing comple tions - Welsh to build 1000 general market dwellings in The annual average completion rate has been in decline in recent years.
 The overall target to build 1000 general market dwellings in the Plan period, at current rates of completion would not be possible.
 This is expected to change over the Plan period and reflects the current recession.
 Affordable housing delivery is consequently down as well.
 A total of 44 affordable dwellings were completed or under construction in the period 2007 to 2012 whereas a figure of 140 was anticipated.
 There is currently planning permission granted for a further 35 affordable dwellings.
 Affordable housing delivery is currently the subject of a Scrutiny Committee Review by the National Park Authority.
 The outcomes of this work and other actions identified in the Monitoring Report should assist with improving delivery.

-Renewable Heat Target - Local Development Plan Indicator (Indicator 12b)

-The Plan is behind on heat generation targets.
+Renewable Heat Target - Local Development Plan Indicator (Indicator 12b) The Plan is behind on heat generation targets.
 This is likely to be due mainly to the substantial contribution that biomass was expected to make not being able to be counted in the figures as it generally enjoys permitted development rights.

-Prioritising reusing employment land for community uses or affordable housing - Local Development Plan Indicator (Indicator 3b)

-The temporary loss of one employment site was approved during the monitoring period (between 1st April 2011 and 31st March 2012).
+Prioritising reusing employment land for community uses or affordable housing - Local Development Plan Indicator (Indicator 3b) The temporary loss of one employment site was approved during the monitoring period (between 1st April 2011 and 31st March 2012).
 The approval consisted of the change of use of an employment site that had not been in use for some time to a public car park, permission was granted for three years only.
 It was recognised that this change of use is contrary to